 • L138: Shouldn't that be "RL or the CBL" instead of "RL or the SBL"?
-For clarification, the end of the paragraph (line 99) now reads:
+For clarification, this now reads (line 99ff):

-"The ABL transition to the FT is marked by a strongly positive temperature lapse rate, the capping inversion (CI).
-The CI often coincides with a sharp vertical decrease in specific humidity and significant vertical wind shear (Figure 2).
-EZD is greater when the temperature difference between ABL and FT is weak (AMS, 2017)"
+"The ABL transition to the F T is marked by a strongly positive temperature lapse rate, the capping inversion (CI).
+EZD is greater when the temperature difference between ABL and F T is weak (AMS, 2017).
+The CI often coincides with a sharp vertical decrease in specific humidity and significant vertical wind shear (Figure 2)."